angelozerr/eclipse-wtp-webresources/README.md

 # Installation

-Eclipse WTP Web Resources is developed/tested with Eclipse 4.4 Luna.
-It is advised to use Eclipse 4.4 Luna (even if it could work with older version of Eclipse).
+Eclipse WTP Web Resources is developed/tested with Eclipse 4.5 Mars.
+It is advised to use this Eclipse JEE version (even if it could work with older version of Eclipse).

 To install Eclipse WTP Web Resources, please read [Installation - Update Site](https://github.com/angelozerr/eclipse-wtp-webresources/wiki/Installation-Update-Site) section.